 This is a special day for 6th graders where they connect with local charities.
 Students collect donations and do work to benefit them.

 The MPS art show is held just before school lets out for the Summer.
 Under the direction of the Art Teacher and the Art Show chair, the year’s worth of art work completed by the children is displayed in the Cafetorium and throughout the hallways.
 We are always looking for volunteers to help display the Art Work!

-A Mother-Son event for Point Road students is in the works!
+A Mother-Son bowling event is in the works for Friday, March 1st!
 Stay tuned for more information and volunteer if you’d like to be a part of this inaugural event!